 Toward the end of the season, I glassed a small herd a couple of miles below me.
 Two were big bulls.
 One had cows, and the other wanted them.
 They were bugling back and forth and generally sizing each other up.
 I hurriedly planned a stalk and rushed downhill toward my dream.

 I stalked and weaved and became enmeshed in a moving, mile-long skirmish line.
 More than once I slipped between the two animals as they worked their way through the brush and cedars.
 I saw flashes and patches of hide but was never able to loose an arrow.
 I knew that within few minutes a monstrous set of headgear would be laying at my feet.
 I felt I had been waiting for this moment all my life.

 Soon the largest bull swung into the open sagebrush a couple of hundred yards below me, followed closely by a small herd of cows.
 Words cannot describe his magnificence.
 He was one of the finest specimens of elkness I have ever seen, with muscles that bulged and rippled under his skin.
 He was a bull of unique and exceptional genetics with a massive and perfect rack that appeared to stretch behind forever as he laid his head back to bugle.
-He was certainly at his absolute prime and, if the truth were known, perhaps a bit past it and didn’t know it.
+He was certainly at his absolute prime and, if the truth were known, perhaps a bit passed it and didn’t know it.
 He took my breath away.
 Then I remembered why I had come.